Multilingual portals

 Name

 You can select the most common meta tags here.
-You can also define custom meta tags simply by entering the name of your meta tag without selecting an existing meta tag.
+You can also define custom meta tags Simply by entering the name of your meta tag without selecting an existing meta tag.

 Value (single language)